AhmedFarrukh/QuantizationExperiments/README.md

 # Benchmarking Inference Speedup due to Quantization
-In our experiments, we tested the effect of Post-Training Dynamic Range Quantization across frameworks, hardware and models.
+In our experiments, we tested the effect of Post-Training Dynamic Range Quantization across different models, frameworks and hardware.
 The experiments were conducted using [Chameleon](https://chameleoncloud.org/), an open testbed that provides access to different hardware environments.

 This repository contains notebooks for two main tasks: model quantization and inference time measurement.
 For each of these tasks, we provide notebooks implemented in three popular machine learning frameworks: ONNX, TFLite, and PyTorch.
 On PyTorch, convolution operators could not be quantized using Dynamic Range Quantization, so the results were not included in the findings.
 To test on different hardware, change the `NODE_TYPE` in the notebook.